By Ankit Kaushik

 Children are the precious asset of our country and it is the responsibility of everyone to ensure that they have a safe environment to live in.
 But the last decade has seen a huge leap in the rate of Juvenile crime in a developing country like India.
 Today, Juvenile crime is like a disease to our society.

-In this paper focus has been done on the functioning of rehabilitation centre and rights of juvenile.
-This paper starts with historical background of legislations made on juveniles and covers all the current legislations along with role of NGOs and current scenario of juveniles in India and ends with the result of research.
+In this paper, the focus has been done on the functioning of the rehabilitation centre and rights of the juvenile.
+This paper starts with a historical background of legislation made on juveniles and covers all the current legislations along with the role of NGOs and the current scenario of juveniles in India and ends with the result of research.

 1850 – The Apprentices Act,